HavinChung/COMP_2113_Group_Project/README.md

 2) Load game
 3) Leaderboard

-> "You need to defeat the Boss monster by answering the questions in capital letter or number."
+> "You need to defeat the Boss monster by answering the questions."

 __Boss have 25 HP and every time you answer correctly:__ <br/>
 - HP: -5 & Score: +100 points